-- 1. reports on health and safety matters with respect to the school buildings and grounds are prepared; - 2. safety procedures are developed and adhered to for operations carried out within the school by their staff and by outside contractors under their control; - 3. keep records of hazards identified on site by staff and the remedial action taken and when; - 4. when liaising with contractors, assume the duties as outlined in 3.14 below; - 5. the provision and maintenance of all 'fire' equipment and for the preparation and review of fire risk assessments; - 6. ensure all accidents within the area of responsibility are recorded in line with the school policy.
+- 1. reports on health and safety matters with respect to the school buildings and grounds are prepared; - 2. safety procedures are developed and adhered to for operations carried out within the school by their staff and by outside contractors under their control; - 3. keep records of hazards identified on site by staff and the remedial action taken and when; - 4. when liaising with contractors, assume the duties as outlined in 3.14 below; - 5. the provision and maintenance of all 'fire' equipment and for the preparation and review of fire risk assessments; - 6. ensure all accidents, incidents, near misses and violent incidents within the area of responsibility are recorded in line with the school policy.